ggluo/ggluo.github.io/_projects/0_project.md

 </div>

 **MRI reconstruction**:
-For the visual impression of the improvement by the AID model in reconstruction, we show the reconstructed images in \cref{fig:recon2} and more of them in \cref{ap:recon}.
+For the visual impression of the improvement by the AID model in reconstruction, we show the reconstructed images in the following figure and more of them in Appendix.
 The images reconstructed using AID are more visually similar to the reference images than using Guide, even which also provides aliased-free images.
 Furthermore, it is worth noting that more visually notable hallucinations were introduced by the Guide model than the AID model, which means AID is more trustworthy.
 <div class="col-sm mt-3 mt-md-0">
 {% include figure.html path="https://arxiv.org/html/2405.14327v2/x9.png" title="MMSE vs MAP" class="img-fluid rounded z-depth-1" %}
 <div class="caption_post" style="margin-bottom: 1.15rem">